Funmilayo Ransome-Kuti: National Work

-Travel bans and independence
+Travel bans and Independence

-On 6 April 1955, Israel Ransome-Kuti died from prostate cancer after an extended period of illness.
-Funmilayo was hit hard by the loss of her husband, having struggled over the past several years with the question of whether to abandon her political work in order to spend more time with him.
+On 6 April 1955, her husband, Israel Ransome-Kuti died from prostate cancer after an extended period of illness.
+Ransom-Kuti was hit hard by the loss of him, having struggled over the past several years with the question of whether to abandon her political work in order to spend more time with her husband.
 Over the next two decades, alongside her political work, Ransome-Kuti began investing time and money to establish new schools throughout Abeokuta – a project that arose from the deep belief in the importance of education and literacy that both she and her husband had shared.

 Ransome-Kuti continued to travel widely.
-On the African continent, she developed strong ties with Algerian, Egyptian, and Ghanaian women's organisations, and her visits further abroad included trips to England, China, the Soviet Union, Switzerland, Austria, Czechoslovakia, and Poland.
+On the African continent, she developed strong ties with Algerian, Egyptian, and Ghanaian women's organizations, and her visits further abroad included trips to England, China, the Soviet Union, Switzerland, Austria, Czechoslovakia, and Poland.

 On a visit to China in 1956, Ransome-Kuti gave public lectures on Nigerian women and culture and met Mao Zedong.
 Ransome-Kuti believed in a number of socialist ideals, defining herself as an "African Socialist"; although she did not consider herself a communist, she was "not frightened or repelled by communism either".
 Because she had visited China with the financial assistance of the Women's International Democratic Federation (WIDF), however, Ransome-Kuti attracted the attention of British authorities who feared the WIDF had recruited her to spread communist ideologies.
 Her passport renewal was denied the following year.
 In 1958, when Ransome-Kuti was invited to attend a women's rights conference in the United States, she was denied an American visa because authorities felt "she had too many Communist connections".
 Although Ransome-Kuti received support from high-profile friends and wrote letters of protest to government officials, even holding a press conference to declare that she was not a communist, her protests were ignored.
 It was not until Nigeria became independent in 1960 that Ransome-Kuti's passport was renewed.